yuchant/django-boilerplate/README.md

 ## Folder Structure

-Note: I've set this up to build the project container folder so you will get a triple nested structure if you don't change the name of the root project fodler after running `startproject`.
+Note: I've set this up to build the project container folder as well as the django project root, so you will get a triple nested structure if you don't change the name of the root project folder after running `startproject`.

 Example:

-    $ django-admin.py startproject my_awesome_site
+    $ django-admin.py startproject my_project

 Will result in a structure like so: